 Re-calibration of Credentials by Existing Teacher and Principal Evaluators

 Those who became credentialed evaluators in 2012 are able to renew their designations by successfully completing training and a test developed by the National Institute for Excellence in Teaching (NIET).
 Successful re-calibration is required every two years to maintain credentialed evaluator status.

 To renew credentials, teacher evaluators must take three hours of online training and principal evaluators must take two hours of online training.
 Both teacher and principal evaluators also will need to pass the corresponding test.

 Steps to Get Ready for Re-Calibration

 Be sure you can log into the NIET website.
 Your educator license number is your user name for accessing the site.
 You will find this number by logging into SAFE and accessing the CORE licensure system section of ODE CORE.
 If you do not remember your NIET password, you will find directions on creating a new password on the NIET login screen.
+After login, choose 'Online Credentialing' from the menu to begin Evaluator Credentialing/Re-calibration test.

 Note your expiration date.
 While logged in on the NIET website, you can find the expiration date for your current credentials by using the following links: My Account, Online Credentialing, and Teacher and/or Principal Evaluation Credentialing Test.
 In the bottom right corner, you can view your credential history.
 When you have passed the 2014 re-calibration test, you also will be able print a certificate from this menu.
 The new credential will be valid for two years from the date of successful passage of the test.